By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Recent updates to this article:

-- It looks like many sites hit by the 1st August, 2018, Medic update.
+- It looks like many sites hit by the 1st of August, 2018, Medic update.
 This was another Broad Core Algorithm Update, and hit YMYL topics such as Health and Finance hard.
-I’ve added a section below discussing this (15 March, 20019).
+I’ve added a section below discussing this (the 15th of March, 20019).

-- Google provided Search Engine Land with some further information about the latest update (26 March, 2019).
+- Google provided Search Engine Land with some further information about the latest update (the 26th of March, 2019).

 Trackers Show a Significant Google Update